Skip to main content

 Even a small percentage of a contaminating peptide can trigger a significant biological response due to the high sensitivity of T-cells.

 The most significant safety concern is immunogenicity.
-Your is constantly surveying the body for foreign entities.
+Your immune system is constantly surveying the body for foreign entities.
 A peptide impurity, altered by oxidation or an attached protective group, can be recognized as a “non-self” molecule.
 This triggers an immune response.

 This response can be mild, such as localized redness or swelling at an injection site, or it can be more systemic, causing widespread inflammation or a true allergic reaction.
 In a documented case study, a peptide library for HIV research was contaminated with a peptide from cytomegalovirus (CMV).